 Every Business Class passenger on the Qantas Boeing 787-9 enjoys direct aisle access with the 1-2-1 layout and a lie-flat bed.

 For maximum privacy (and a better view out the window), solo travellers may prefer a window (A or K) seat in rows 1, 3, 5 & 7; as well as 10K, 11A or 12K.
+Our Qantas Business Class seat guide has more tips.

 Getting an upgrade on QF5

 Qantas’ Perth-Rome flights are extremely popular, and there may be limited availability in the premium cabins.
-Nonetheless, if you have an eligible ticket – and enough Qantas points – you can request a Classic Upgrade Reward to Premium Economy or Business Class.
+Nonetheless, if you have an eligible ticket – and enough Qantas Points – you can request a Classic Upgrade Reward to Premium Economy or Business Class.

 Upgrading is possible if you’re booked on the Qantas flight number (i.e. QF5 to Rome or QF6 from Rome – and not a codeshare flight), and you don’t have an “Economy Sale” ticket.